St Albans, New South Wales: Churches and cemetery

 The St Albans Anglican Church (Saint Alban The Martyr), near the top of Wharf Road is the only church still in use.
 A timber chapel, opened in 1843, was replaced by the current stone building in 1897.

 Another interesting stone church remaining in the village is the old Wesleyan Methodist church in Espie Street.
 This was built in 1902 and is now in private hands, a reminder of almost 150 years of Wesleyan influence in the Macdonald valley.

+The stone Catholic church of St Joseph, completed about 1845, has been restored and converted into a guesthouse.

 The funerals of those close to town usually progressed by boat to the old St Albans Burial Ground, a few kilometres south of the village beside the river, founded in 1826.
 This site had in the past suffered much by neglect, floods and vandalism but is now preserved.

 Historic buildings

 Two sites in St Albans are listed on the New South Wales Heritage Register: